-Charles M. Sink is of counsel in the firm’s Construction Practice Group and former chair of the Complex Litigation Department.
-He has over 35 years of commercial litigation experience, largely involving construction or energy claims, and related insurance issues.
+Charles Sink is of counsel in the firm’s Construction Practice and former chair of the Complex Litigation Department.
+His commercial litigation experience has largely involved construction or energy claims, and related insurance issues.
 He also has served as the sole arbitrator or panel chair in over 100 cases with the American Arbitration Association, with California’s Office of Administrative Hearings, and with the International Chamber of Commerce.

-Mr. Sink has been admitted as a Fellow in both the College of Commercial Arbitrators and the American College of Construction Lawyers.
+Charles is a Fellow in both the College of Commercial Arbitrators and the American College of Construction Lawyers.
 He has spoken and taught several classes on construction contracts and on dispute resolution.
-Chambers USA consistently ranks him among the top construction attorneys in California.
+Chambers USA consistently ranked him among the top construction attorneys in California.
 He is listed in The Best Lawyers in America (Construction Law and Litigation - Construction), named the Best Lawyers 2015 San Francisco Litigation – Construction "Lawyer of the Year" and has been recognized by Who’s Who Legal as one of the “Most Highly Regarded Lawyers” in construction.